nickwalton/VehicleDetectionAndTracking/README.md

 [image12]: ./pipeline_images/example_output2.jpg
 [video1]: ./project_video.mp4

-Using computer vision techniques and a sliding window approach to detect vehicles in a video stream.
+Here I use traditional computer vision techniques to extract features from an image, train a classifer and detect vehicles in an image.
 The code for this project is contained in the IPython notebook VehicleTracking.ipynb.

 ### 1. Training Data

 The data I used for this project was provided by Udacity and included images from the GTI and also images extracted from the KITTI data set.
-The data is loaded in the first cell of the IPython notebook.
+The data is loaded and pre processed in the first cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: